Join designer Niamh Thompson for an illuminating and critical discussion about the English village fete, its history and folklore.

 British Sign Language

 This event will have live speech-to-text transcription, which may be useful for people who are D/deaf, hard of hearing, deafened or neurodiverse.
-The captions will be displayed on a large screen in-venue and embedded in the event video window online.
-Ticketholders for the livestream will also receive a link to view the captions in a separate window.
+The captions will be displayed on a large screen in-venue.
+Ticketholders for the livestream will receive a link to view the captions in a separate window.

 About your speaker